metareflection/neurosymbolic-class/schedule.md

 ### Tuesday, September 2

 First day of class.
+TF Matthew Retchin lead a discussion on the taxonomy of neurosymbolic programming.

 ### Thursday, September 4

-Prof. Amin and TF Matthew lead a discussion on the taxonomy of neurosymbolic programming.
+TF Matthew Retchin leads an introductory session.

+- _Hybrid computing using a neural
+network with dynamic external memory_ ([PDF])(https://gwern.net/doc/reinforcement-learning/model-free/2016-graves.pdf) by Graves et al. in Nature 2016.

 ## Week 2